camila-maura/bayesian_agents_project_s1/README.md

 Clone the repository
 uv sync to create virtual environment from pyproject.toml

+run files in experiment_1 in order, respecting the stops to upload and download data from the website.
+Then refer to the notebook for step by step explanation.

 ## Src
 - data_gen contains the code to generate ---
 - notebooks contains explanation notebooks of the experiments for the corresponding level (1 to 5).
 One notebook per level